Close Alert Banner

 To be determined.

-General lesson information
+General swim lesson information

 Review the following information prior to beginning swimming lessons with the Centre Dufferin Recreation Complex (CDRC Pool)